 Jacqueline and I finally got a weekend off together, so I wanted to take her off on a trip.
 She was excited and so after we were off of work, we packed our stuff into the truck to head up to Great Basin National Park.
 We solved the previous trips problem of Jacqueline getting to choose whatever music that she wanted by using the Ipod and putting both of our music on it.
 That made the drive much smoother as we had to do most of it in the night.
 We almost gave up on our way to the park and camped outside of the park along the road.
 Jacqueline did not like that idea, so we had to turn around and head on our way to the park into the wee hours of the night.
 On the way, we ran over an incredibly large snake in the middle of the road.
 I felt rather bad about it, but that was how desolate this area was that we were able to cream a huge snake.
 We probably saw a total of 2 cars in a time period of about two hours once we left the small town of Milford, Utah.

 We finally made it into the park and pulled up to the information sign.
 We were looking for close campgrounds.
 Almost immediately, a car stopped.
 It was the woman who gave the evening program that night.
 She asked us if we needed any help.
 We got some campground information from her and thought it particularly strange that someone would be that kind.
 It gave me a good feeling for Great Basin National Park.
 When we were preparing to leave, we ran into a beautiful, big insect.
 It was a Jerusalem cricket.
-The thing was monsterous.
+The thing was monstrous.
 We were definitely impressed.

 We found ourselves a campground and reluctantly paid the fee to camp there.
 Then we were off to bed.
-We awoke to the bright sunshine beaming through the shadeless campsite we foolishly chose in the middle of the night.
+We awoke to the bright sunshine beaming through the shade less campsite we foolishly chose in the middle of the night.
 After an enticing breakfast of top ramen, pop tarts, and bananas, we were off to the visitor center.
 We wanted to do the Lehman Caves tour, but since that was definitely the most popular thing to do at Great Basin, we decided to bail on that for the day when the wait seemed way too long.
 We went ahead and purchased our tickets for the next day and headed up to the higher country in the park.

 We wanted to find ourselves a much better campsite for this evening.
 The highest elevation campground was Wheeler Peak.
 We drove around and we thought that we might possibly strike out given that it was a weekend night.
 Luckily, we found a nice site right by the creek.
 We dropped a few beers in the creek to cool them off and got our things together for a trip up to the glacier.